smahajan28/SMSwipeableTabView/README.md

 [![License](https://img.shields.io/cocoapods/l/SMSwipeableTabView.svg?style=flat)](http://cocoapods.org/pods/SMSwipeableTabView)
 [![Platform](https://img.shields.io/cocoapods/p/SMSwipeableTabView.svg?style=flat)](http://cocoapods.org/pods/SMSwipeableTabView)

+SMSwipeableTabView is a custom control which is mixture of UIPageViewController and Scrollable Tab Bar.
+This is similar to Swipe view with tabs alyout in android.
+Any number of tabs can be added along with the swipeable views.
+User can fully customize the control.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This library works with iOS version __8.0 and above__.
+It is written in __Swift__.

 ## Demo:
 (Without Customization)

 ![demo](http://i.imgur.com/fOsNdck.gif)